reach-sh/reach-lang/docs-vue/src/tut.md

 ::: note
-How come Alice and Bob's balance goes back to `10` each time?
+How come Alice and Bob's balances go back to `10` every time?
-It's because every time we run `./reach run`, it starts a completely fresh instance of the testing network and creates new accounts for each player.
+It's because each time we run `./reach run`, it creates fresh accounts for both players.
 :::

 ::: note